hojsgaard/pbkrtest/README.md

 # `pbkrtest`: Parametric Bootstrap, Kenward-Roger and Satterthwaite Based Methods for Mixed Model Comparison

-Attention is on mixed effects models (as implemented in the ‘lme4’ package).
-For linear mixed models, ‘pbkrtest’ implements (1) a parametric bootstrap test, (2) a Kenward-Roger-type F-test and (3) a Satterthwaite-type F-test.
-The parametric bootstrap test is also implemented for generalized linear mixed models (as implemented in ‘lme4’) and for generalized linear models.
-The facilities of the package are documented in the paper by Halehoh and Højsgaard, (2012, ).
+Attention is on mixed effects models (as implemented in the `lme4` package).
+For linear mixed models, `pbkrtest` implements (1) a parametric bootstrap test, (2) a Kenward-Roger-type F-test and (3) a Satterthwaite-type F-test.
+The parametric bootstrap test is also implemented for generalized linear mixed models (as implemented in `lme4`) and for generalized linear models.
+The facilities of the package are documented in the paper by Halekoh and Højsgaard, (2012, ).

-Please see ‘citation(“pbkrtest”)’ for information about citing the paper and the package.
+Please see `citation("pbkrtest")` for information about citing the paper and the package.
 If you use the package in your work, please do cite the 2012-paper.
-There are other packages that use ‘pbkrtest’ under the hood.
+There are other packages that use `pbkrtest` under the hood.
 If you use one of those packages, please do also cite our 2012 paper.

 Documents: